 Our 'Getting to Know You' programme includes a range of opportunities designed to enable your child to make a confident start in school; in the summer term, open afternoons provide parents and children with an opportunity to meet with Reception teachers, to experience some of the Foundation Stage learning activities offered in school and to look around the Reception classrooms.
 In June, parents are invited to an evening meeting about their children starting school; welcome packs, including information about which class your child will be joining, are given out at this meeting.
-In July, new Reception children come into school for a morning to meet their teacher.
+In July, new Reception children come into school for a morning to meet their teacher and parents are also invited to a meeting with their child's teacher.